getify/You-Dont-Know-JS/objects-classes/ch3.md

 // be invoked without 'new'
 ```

-You can construct as many different instances of a class as you want:
+You can construct as many different instances of a class as you need:

 ```js
 var one = new SomethingCool();